dermotkel/main_project/README.md

 The boxplot created using Seaborn above shows the differences between the species more clearly.
 The black diamonds are outliers.
 The whiskers show the range of the data.
 The middle line is the medium and the box is the interquartile range (it contains the middle 50% of the data).

-We will now perform a one-way ANOVA test to see if these differences we can observe are statistically significant.
-The one-way has several assumptions (Laerd Statistics, n.d.).
+We will now perform a one-way ANOVA test to see if these differences we can observe are statistically significant (Marsja, 2016).
+The one-way has several assumptions (Laerd Statistics, nd.).
 Our data is continuos.
 As we saw in the last chapter, the petal length is normally distributed.
-Finally, there should be a homogeneity of variances which we can test by performing a Levene's test using Scipy.
-The null hypotheses is that there is a homogenity of variances.
-So we reject the null hypotheses if the p-value is less than our alpha-value pf .05.
+Finally, there should be a homogeneity of variances which we can test by performing a Levene's test using Scipy (Statistics Solutions, 2018).
+The null hypothesis is that there is a homogenity of variances.
+So we reject the null hypothesis if the p-value is less than our alpha-value of .05.

 A Levene's test shows that petal length does not meet the homogenity of variances assumption, *f = 19.72, p= <.000.*